idia-pipelines/idia-pipelines.github.io/docs/processMeerKAT/self-calibration-in-processmeerkat.md

 An optional part of the self-calibration routine within processMeerKAT is the outlier imaging.
 Within this mode, we utilise the [`outlierfile` parameter](https://casa.nrao.edu/Release3.3.0/docs/UserMan/UserMansu280.html) within CASA's `tclean` task, which allows the positions of strong off-axis outliers to be specified, along with a number of other imaging parameters, as outlined below.
 Within this routine, CASA phase-rotates to the specified position, enabling a small image to be created that is centred on the source, without the need for W-projection.

 The motivation for including outlier imaging within processMeerKAT is to produce images equivalent in quality to much larger images (e.g. 10x10k pixels), with the strong sources far off axis being deconvolved, without the need for computational-heavy and long-running imaging over such a large area.
 However, an additional benefit is being able to specify precise positions of the outliers, centred within a pixel, with higher sampling of the beam over many smaller pixels, giving improved deconvolution that is not restricted by the pixel grid of the main image.
 For instance, without outliers, one may image 10,240 x 10,240 pixels with 1024 W-projection planes, deconvolving all the sources within the field of view, taking 10s of hours and lots of RAM to create an image.
-With outlier imaging, one could image 6144 x 6144 pixels with 512 W-projection planes within a few to several hours and with less RAM, and the few outliers above your threshold and beyond your main imaging area are deconvolved and included in your model for self-calbiration.
+With outlier imaging, one could image 6144 x 6144 pixels with 512 W-projection planes within a few to several hours and with less RAM, and the few outliers above your threshold and beyond your main imaging area are deconvolved and included in your model for self-calibration.

 <!-- It may even be possible to image sources within the main imaging area, but this mode isn't currently enabled, and needs to be verified. -->
  <!-- An additional benefit is the ability to increase taylor terms to more accurately model spectral curvature of bright outliers, although this 'mixing of taylor terms' between the main image and outliers needs to be verified and is therefore disabled by default. -->

 In order to construct a local sky model, from which outliers can be selected according to the specified threshold, we make use of the [Rapid ASKAP Continuum Survey (RACS)](https://research.csiro.au/racs/home/survey/).
-Durning the `[-R --run]` step, we query the online RACS catalogue for all sources (in and away from the galactic plane) within 2 degrees of the image's phase centre, written to `RACS_local.fits`, and select the sources above your threshold, written as an outlierfile to `outliers.txt`.
+Durning the `[-R --run]` step, we query the RACS catalogue for all sources (in and away from the galactic plane) within `outlier_radius` degrees (e.g. calculated at ~2 degrees) of the image's phase centre, written to `RACS_local.fits`.
+We then select the sources above your threshold, written as an outlierfile to `outliers.txt`.
 We then select sources from this list that are outside the inner 99% of your main imaging region (i.e. include as outliers any sources within the outer 1% and beyond) for each selfcal loop, written to `outliers_loop0.txt`, `outliers_loop1.txt`, etc. This is performed separately for each loop since the image size may change between loops.
 Each outlierfile is passed into the `tclean` call for that loop, including `selfcal_part2`, in which the image (including outliers) is used to predict to the `MODEL_DATA` column, used for subsequest self-calibration.

-**Also write about selecting point sources, once that is done.**

-During each selfcal loop, the mask and position are updated based on the output from running PyBSF.
+During each selfcal loop, the mask and position are updated based on the output from running PyBDSF.
 A mask is contructed corresponding to the island boundaries, the same as is done for the main image.
-The position is taken from the resulting PyBDSF catalogue, corresponding to the source that is closest to the previous position, which is often the only source found within the small image.
-If no source is found, the previous position is used.
-However, this would indicate that you have not detected an outlier at that position, which will prove problematic for further imaging and self-calibration.
+The position is taken from the resulting PyBDSF catalogue, corresponding to the brightest Gaussian component fit to the source(s), which is often the only source found within the small image.
+If no source is found, or if the total integrated flux over the catalogue for that outlier is < 1 mJy, the outlier is discarded.

 We recommend having fewer than ~10 outliers, since the overhead in run-time caused by imaging outliers outweighs any improvement in run-time caused by creating a smaller main image with fewer W-projection planes.
 When the `[-R --run]` step is performed, a warning will be displayed when the number of outliers exceeds 10 sources, in which case, a good compromose may be a larger image with fewer outliers, or a higher outlier threshold.